-- 1. Improve customer service communication to customers by the implementation of written documents by producing English and Spanish material addressing updates to billing, rates, drought, water restrictions, and the annual water quality report.
+- Improve customer service communication to customers by the implementation of written documents by producing English and Spanish material addressing updates to billing, rates, drought, water restrictions, and the annual water quality report.
 This will reflect an improvement in customer communication.
-This goal will be accomplished by creating 6 written or virtual documents to disseminate amongst customers by the end of the 2023 fiscal year. - 2.
-Improve customer service communication to new residential accounts by providing personalized service.
+This goal will be accomplished by creating six written or virtual documents to disseminate amongst customers by the end of the 2023 fiscal year. - Improve customer service communication to new residential accounts by providing personalized service.
 This will reflect a consistent interaction with new residential customer accounts.
-This goal will be

-- accomplished by interaction with 80% of new residential customer accounts opened during the 2023 fiscal year. - 3.
-Implement multiple CSR scripts used for current activities, outages, and events that increased efficiency and customer awareness during the 2023 fiscal year. - 4.
-Improve customer service delinquent accounts by the continuous implementation of shut-off notifications and customer payment plan options.
-This will reflect an improvement of a decrease in delinquent customer account for final shut-off notifications.
-This goal will be accomplished by shut-off notifications to delinquent accounts, reducing the final monthly customer shuts off by 50%.
+This goal will be accomplished by interaction with 80% of new residential customer accounts opened during the 2023 fiscal year. - 3.
+Implement multiple CSR scripts for current activities, outages, and events that increased efficiency and customer awareness during the 2023 fiscal year. - 4.
+Improve customer service delinquent accounts by continuously implementing shut-off notifications and customer payment plan options.
+This will reflect an improvement or a decrease in delinquent customer account for final shut-off notifications.
+This goal will be accomplished by shut-off notifications to delinquent accounts, reducing the last monthly customer shuts off by 50%.